RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 -**ValueError: No template found for residue X (YYY).
 This might mean your input topology is missing some atoms or bonds, or possibly that you are using the wrong force field.**

 *This means that the parser encountered a completely unknown residue.
-You might have forgotten to read in the XML file to OpenMM_Modeller or the resname is not the same in the
-PDBfile as in the XML file.*
+You might have forgotten to read in the XML file to OpenMM_Modeller or the resname is not the same in the PDBfile as in the XML file.
+The atomnames and residue name in PDB-file must match the atomnames and residue name in the XML file.
+Also, element information (column 77-78) must be present in the PDB-file.*

 - **ValueError: Found multiple definitions for atom type: X**  :